 Mr. Andreu-von Euw has experience with bench and jury trials and has tried over half a dozen cases to verdict.
 He has also avoided the need for many other trials by representing clients in successful settlement negotiations and mediations.
-His pre-trial experience covers the entire pre-trial process and includes all aspects of written discovery, frequent depositions, and experience representing clients in discovery hearings, evidentiary hearings, summary judgment hearings, and other hearings.

 Before becoming an attorney, Mr. Andreu-von Euw worked as an electrical engineer in both the United States and Germany.
 He designed products in the telecommunications and broadcast video industries and was awarded U.S. Patent No. 7,120,363 for his work in free space optical communications.
 His technical experience spans a range of technologies that include software design, digital video, electro-optics, optical sensors, programmable logic, controllers for mechanical and optical systems, and analog and digital circuit card design.
 Accordingly, he works with technical experts on a regular basis, helping them prepare reports and preparing them for deposition and trial.

-Mr. Andreu-von Euw also has extensive e-discovery expertise.
+His pre-trial experience covers the entire pre-trial process and includes all aspects of written discovery, frequent depositions, and favorable results in discovery hearings, evidentiary hearings, summary judgment hearings, and other hearings.
+He prepares and executes on strategies for minimizing the expense of discovery and has extensive e-discovery expertise.
 He has overseen review projects involving millions of documents, including a number of cases in which he used predictive coding and other technology-assisted review tools to lower the costs and increase the efficacy of large-scale document review.